 To just fit in is most often – in the short run at least – easier.

-But the cost in the long run can become a life where you are almost always holding back.
+But the cost can in the long run become a life where you are almost always holding back.
 A life of sinking self-esteem.

-And don’t focus too much on how people may react.
+- Don’t focus too much on how people may react.
 My own experience is that in most cases they will be somewhat or very supportive or pretty indifferent.
 The truth is that the world does not revolve around me or you.
 People rarely have very much time or energy to spare for thinking much about what you do anyway.
-They are busy with their own lives.
+They’re too busy with their own lives and challenges.